UTDNebula/website/CONTRIBUTING.md

-# Project Nebula Contributor's Guide
+# Nebula Labs Contributor's Guide

 _Information on how to contribute to this project._